ten things to do in bermondsey street feature picture

 bermondsey street restaurants

 6. Treat yourself to lunch or dinner at one of the top-notch restaurants.
-I’ve eaten at most of these and can recommend Cafe Murano (Italian), Flour and Grape (Fresh Pasta and Wine), Pizarro (Spanish) and José (Spanish Tapas).
-Others include Casse-Croûte (French Bistro) and Baccalà (Italian Seafood).
-Cheaper places to eat are Hakata (Ramen), Caphe House (Vietnamese) and B Street Deli (Soups, Salads, Sandwiches).
+I’ve eaten at most of these and can recommend Cafe Murano (Italian), Flour and Grape (Fresh Pasta and Wine), Baccalà (Italian Seafood) Pizarro (Spanish), José (Spanish Tapas), Lolo (all day dining), Lahpet Larder (Burmese Cuisine) and Sentosa (Singaporean and Malaysian Cuisine).
+Others include Casse-Croûte (French Bistro) and cheaper places to eat are Hakata (Ramen), Caphe House (Vietnamese) B Street Deli (Soups, Salads, Sandwiches) and Al’s Cafe (Workers Cafe).

 the garrison bermondsey street

 7. Bermondsey Street has some bars that also serve food.
-The Garrison delivers a seasonal British menu.
-The Woolpack Bar has tasty pub grub, including Sunday lunch.
-Bermondsey Bar and Kitchen has outside seating.
-The Hide Bar is cosy for an intimate date night with an exciting cocktail list and sharing platters.
+The Garrison delivers a seasonal British menu while The Woolpack Bar has tasty pub grub, including Sunday lunch.

 bermondsey street watchhouse coffee